Skip to main content

 Illegal drugs

-Cannabis has recently been legalised for personal use, however any attempts to traffic the drug outside of Canada bring with it the possibility of stiff penalties inclusive of fines and long prison terms.
+Cannabis is legalised for personal use, however any attempts to traffic the drug outside of Canada bring with it the possibility of stiff penalties inclusive of fines and long prison terms.
+Remember taking drugs will reduce your ability to make considered decisions and may make you vulnerable to accidents and unintended consequences.

 Additional Information